foxyAI-Corp/gitwhisper/README.md

 To install the chatbot, you need to have Python 3.7 or higher and pip installed on your system.
 Then, follow these steps:

-- Clone this repository to your local machine: `git clone https://github.com/foxyAI-Corp/git-repo-chatbot.git`
+- Clone this repository to your local machine: `git clone https://github.com/foxyAI-Corp/gitwhisper.git`
-- Navigate to the project directory: `cd git-repo-chatbot`
+- Navigate to the project directory: `cd gitwhisper`
 - Install the required dependencies: `pip install -r requirements.txt`
 - Run the chatbot: `python chatbot.py`